aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

 ## Preparing the Environment

 1. Check if the CloudFormation Stack has successfully created the AWS resources.
 Go to [CloudFormation](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#).
 You will see two Stacks created as shown below.
-Click on the **Stack** that was created with the name **mod-** or some custom name like CF-AWSDBxxx.
-The Stack with the name **aws-cloud9-xx** is a child stack and is used for launching Cloud9 environment. and look at the **Outputs** section.
+Click on the **Stack** that is created with the name **mod-** or some custom name like CF-AWSDBxxx.
+This is a parent stack.
+The Stack with the name **aws-cloud9-xx** is a child stack and is used for launching Cloud9 environment.
+Click the parent stack and look at the **Outputs** section.
 Please note down the Cluster DNS details of Aurora, Oracle RDS details for connectivity.
 We suggest to copy paste all the output values in a notepad .These details will be used in the subsequent steps as well as in Lab 2.

 ![](./assets/cfn-lab1.png)